Who are we. Why are we here. Why have we filled your car with Jello.

 Nick Izumi is, for all intents and purposes, a human being.
 We’ve checked repeatedly, and he continues to assure us this is true.
 Nick is the cofounder of the Wisconsin Anime Convention “Daisho Con,” and occasionally smells like flour and memories of your forgotten youth.

 He also created and stars in a (poorly) animated series of reviews on youtube which you can find here.
 If you CAN’T find them there, well, you’re clicking wrong.
-Nick also used to be the co-host on Pher Sturz’s Otaku Tonight prior to its disbanding in Fall of 2016.
+Nick also hosts a number of panels at conventions, including his talk show “Talk-oyaki with Nick Izumi” as a part of Takoyaki Entertainment.

 Trae Dorn (Producer)